Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

-The low semantic scores across models highlight a limitation in adaptation for low-resource languages.
+The low semantic scores across models confirm a limitation in small models, especially for low-resource languages like Faroese.
 While the models acquire competency in surface-level linguistics --- producing valid Faroese vocabulary, maintaining grammatical structures, and achieving natural-sounding fluency --- they struggle significantly with generating meaningful, coherent content.
-This reflects a fundamental challenge in language model training: while syntactic and lexical patterns can be learned from limited data through transfer from related languages, semantic understanding --- which requires world knowledge --- is a challenge, particularly in small models.
-The example in Figure~\ref{fig:example_nonsense} highlights this: although the models produce text that appears fluent, they often fail to convey coherent ideas, limiting their utility for applications requiring content generation.
+This reflects a fundamental challenge in language model training: while syntactic and lexical patterns can be learned from limited data through transfer from related languages, semantic understanding, which requires world knowledge, is a challenge.

 Many summarization outputs exhibit mixes between languages, as in the example in Figure~\ref{fig:example_summary}.
-This was not the case for sentence continuation outputs, which indicates that the low-resource tuning destroyed some of the models' linguistic abilities.
+This was not the case for sentence continuation outputs, which indicates that the low-resource tuning interferes with the models' linguistic abilities.